 The music of the Essex seafront is fast electric rhythm and blues, as characterised in the film Oil City Confidential, about the Canvey Island band Dr Feelgood.
 Their gig at the Kursaal, a domed venue on the front, is the stuff of legend.
 Today, Eight Rounds Rapid continue this tradition, with the son of Wilko Johnson (the original Feelgood's guitarist) flashing his choppy guitar riffs and the lead singer purveying a none-more-Essex vocal style.
 Their single “Channel Swimmer” lists methods of failed and successful suicides: a car pile-up, the dry swallow of pills, the “swimmer” themselves.

 The video was shot on an empty Southend beach, the band clad in Speedos.
 It begins without music, as three swimmers and their trainer walk in silence down a concrete runway to the beach, where a sharp cut away from their faces reveals the tide is a long, long way out.
 The band then strike up with a fast, jagged guitar riff, the band now playing their instruments on the beach, all but the guitarist/ trainer in Speedos, swimhat and goggles.
 The singer leans right into the camera, his long face somehow as rubbery as his hat in the black-and-white footage.
 Later in the video the band wander along the Southend seafront, play on the penny arcades, and have a beer outside a pub.
-At the end of the song, the three in swimsuits run off and dive into the water, the tide now back in and as the trainer watches, seem to disappear like the Channel Swimmers they sing about.
+At the end of the song, the three in swimsuits run off and dive into the water, the tide now back in and, as the trainer watches, seem to disappear like the Channel Swimmers they sing about.

 5. Shellfish